iterative/terraform-provider-iterative/README.md

 # Terraform Provider Iterative

-The Terraform Iterative provider is a plugin for Terraform that allows for the full lifecycle management of GPU and GPU cloud resources with your favourite [vendor](#supported-vendors).
+The Terraform Iterative provider is a plugin for Terraform that allows for the full lifecycle management of CPU and GPU cloud resources with your favourite [vendor](#supported-vendors).

 There are two types of resources available: